When you pick up your new leaf blower, there’s no better feeling than the first time you switch it on and feel the kickback from the power.

 If your carburetor becomes clogged up, it can stop your engine from starting or prevent it from firing.

-Simply remove the external panel and do a couple of quick sprays of carb cleaner inside the choke.
+Remove the external panel and do a couple of quick sprays of carb cleaner inside the choke.

-You should clean the carburetor once per year.
+It would be best if you cleaned the carburetor once per year.

 Leaf blowers with catalytic converters to reduce emissions will also feature a spark arrestor on the muffler.